department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-02-appt-list-usability-screenreader/research-findings.md

 #### Participant quotes

-I'm sorry I don't use online that much.
+> "I'm sorry I don't use online that much.
 I think it should just be scheduled.
 If it needs to be rescheduled or canceled, that makes sense, but it shouldn't be pending.
 I've never seen that before.
 I wouldn't have a pending like that.
 Because it's showing 13 pending appointments.
-That don't make sense to me
+That don't make sense to me"

-* P2 (Facilitator shared list on staging).
+— P2 (Facilitator shared list on staging).

-The pending appointments should be the kind of standard I'm looking for.
+> "The pending appointments should be the kind of standard I'm looking for.
 You know you've got the clinic to the left in this case Podiatry and then you got community care then the doctor's name and then details.
 That's actually perfect because obviously the difference would be when it's an upcoming it would have a date but the way this is set up is perfect.
 Honestly.
-It gives you a much more comprehensive picture of everything.
+It gives you a much more comprehensive picture of everything."

-* P7
+— P7

 #### Task analysis: navigate and understand pending appointments